pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 ("x", 1) ("y", 1)

 if the both queries are executed before any update.

-## Tuple spaces and message passing
-Communication channels can be implemented in tuple spaces in a similar way a set can be used to implement a list or a queue.
-Consider the simple case of FIFO channels.
-A possible solution is to represent messages in a channel c with tuples of the form
-("c", "msg", i, m)
-taking unique consecutive identifiers i, and m as the actual message con- tent.
-Then pointers to the next available identifier and the identifier of the message at the head of the channel are used, which initially can be set to
-("c", "first", 0) ("c", "next", 0)
-For example, a channel Alice’s Inbox with contents <"hi"<"LOL"<"bye"< can be represented in the tuple space with
-("Alice’s Inbox", "first", 0); ("Alice’s Inbox", "msg", 0, "hi"); ("Alice’s Inbox", "msg", 1, "LOL"); ("Alice’s Inbox", "msg", 2, "bye"); ("Alice’s Inbox", "next", 3);
-Sending a message m on a channel c can be done as follows: get (c, "next", ?i) ;
-put (c, "msg", i, m) ; put (c, "next", i + 1, 0) ;
-while reading the next message from channel m into variable m can be done as follows: get (c, "first", ?i) ;
-while queryp((c, "next", i)) do skip;
-get (c, "msg", i, ?m) ; put (c, "first", i + 1) ;

 # Reading suggestions
 Andrews, G. R. (1999).
 Foundations of Multithreaded, Parallel, and Dis- tributed Programming.
 Addison-Wesley, 1 edition